 February is American Heart Month which is a great time to focus on ways to be more heart healthy.

 Many people are aware that heart disease is the leading cause of death in the United States.
-In recent reports, it was found that heart disease is also the leading cause of death in Randolph County (2022).
+In recent reports, it was found that heart disease is also one of the leading cause of death in Randolph County (2022).
 While this is concerning, the good news is that there are a lot of things we can do to protect our health.

 It’s important to talk to your doctor about what is healthy for you in regards to blood pressure, cholesterol, body weight, and blood sugar levels.
 Your healthcare provider can talk to you about how these factors impact your risk for heart disease.